 Increasing the Crop Yield and Optimum Utilisation of Water

 Like land, water is also a vital sub-sector of agriculture.
-More than 90 percent of sweet drinking water is used by the agriculture sector and only 5 percent goes to the domestic and industrial sector.
-The storage capacity in Pakistan, including dams, barrages, and reservoirs, is only 9 percent of its annual water flow.
+More than 90 percent of sweet drinking water is used by the agriculture sector and only 5 percent goes to the domestic and industrial sectors.
+The storage capacity in Pakistan, including dams, barrages, and reservoirs, is only 9 per cent of its annual water flow.
 In contrast, the US has a storage capacity of 2 years.
 The National Water Policy states that Pakistan will enhance its storage capacity from less than 30 days to 90 days, which is still insufficient.

 To spare more water for domestic or industrial purposes, Pakistan has to make its agricultural use of water more efficient and sustainable.
-In 1951, 5260 cubic metres of water was available for use in Pakistan, making it surplus in requirement.
+In 1951, 5260 cubic metres of water were available for use in Pakistan, making it a surplus in requirement.
 In 2016, the minimum water threshold for stressed countries was reached at 1000 cubic metres of water availability.
 And in 2025, Pakistan is expected to become a water-scarce country, with just 860 cubic metres of water per person.

-After 2018, a major shift in the national water issue was seen by the creation of a new federal ministry on water.
-The Pakistan water charter was signed by all the four chief ministers and the Prime Minister, and the national water policy was made.
+In 2018, a major shift in the national water issue was seen by the creation of a new federal ministry on water.
+The Pakistan water charter was signed by all four chief ministers and the Prime Minister, and the national water policy was made.
 Although the water policy has been passed, the ground realities are contrary to the slogan.
 Recently, there have been valuable interventions in the form of the National Olive Project, Billion Tsunami Tree project, Ten Billion Tree project, productivity enhancement of oil crops, and GLOF management projects.
 All these interventions require very less water and help towards optimum utilisation of water in the country.

 How to Facilitate and Enhance the Productivity of the Farmers

-Facilitation of farmers to enhance their productivity largely depends on the implementation of agricultural policies.
-Farmers today face major challenges with water because of lack of control.
+The facilitation of farmers to enhance their productivity largely depends on the implementation of agricultural policies.
+Farmers today face major challenges with water because of a lack of control.
 When water is low in reservoirs, farmers have very few alternatives.
 Areas with sweet water are still manageable, but areas of brackish water have no alternative option.
 The cost of production is another major challenge for farmers.
 The fertiliser price has increased from Rs.
 3500 per bag to Rs.
 5600, whereas the output has remained stagnant.
-The incumbent government is working on providing fertiliser subsidies, but has not been able to define a mechanism for providing subsidised fertiliser to farmers.
+The incumbent government is working on providing fertiliser subsidies but has not been able to define a mechanism for providing subsidised fertiliser to farmers.